intercom/intercom-android/README.md

-# Android SDK 0.8.0 BETA
+# Android SDK 0.8.1 BETA

 This is an early beta release.
 If you would like an invite to the private beta please contact us at android-sdk@intercom.io.

 ## Supported versions
-Supports Android 4.0.3 (API 15) and above
+Supports Android 2.3 (API 9) for data only calls and 4.0.3 (API 15) and above for the messaging functionality

 ## Basic set up

 ### aar
-- Add the intercomsdk-0.8.0.aar to the libs directory of your project
+- Add the intercomsdk-0.8.1.aar to the libs directory of your project
 - In the apps build.gradle add the following:
 ```Java
 repositories {